See how to send money to payees in Malta.

 You'll need to be a Premier or Advance customer and registered for online banking to use the service.

-Simply log on to online banking, go to Global View and choose 'Add a country/territory'.
+Simply log on to online banking, go to Global View and choose 'Add a country/region'.
 You're now set up to use Global View and Global Transfers in online banking and the HSBC Mobile Banking app.

 You can use Global Transfers for your accounts in Australia, Bahrain, Bermuda, Brunei, Canada, Cayman Islands, China, Egypt, France, Greece, Hong Kong SAR, India, Indonesia, Philippines, Jersey, Jordan, Lebanon, Malaysia, Malta, Mexico, New Zealand, Oman, Vietnam, Qatar, Singapore, South Korea, Sri Lanka, Taiwan, UAE, UK and US.